TadiT7/treble_experimentations_wiki/Chuwi-Hi9-Air.md

     ```
     :repeat: This step may be repeated for later image releases with fixes and Android security patches...
      > Alternatively, you could flash via TWRP as "System Image".
 Refrain from formatting data, as the device will fail to boot then :-1:: [Link](https://www.xda-developers.com/flash-generic-system-image-project-treble-device/)
-* wait patiently for another erase job to finish and initial boot (displays android animation instead of CHUWI) to complete: This will take several minutes
+* wait patiently for another erase job to finish and initial boot (which now displays android animation instead of CHUWI) to complete: This will take several minutes

 ## Hardware support